nashwaan/xml-js/README.md

 There are many XML to JavaScript object / JSON converters out there, but could not satisfy the following requirements:

-* **Maintain Order of Sub-elements**:
+* **Maintain Order of Elements**:
 Instead of converting `<a/><b/><a/>` to `{a:[{},{}],b:{}}`, I wanted to preserve order of elements by doing this:
 `{"elements":[{"type":"element","name":"a"},{"type":"element","name":"b"},{"type":"element","name":"a"}]}`.

 * **Fully XML Compliant**:
-Can parse: elements, attributes, texts, comments, CData, and XML declarations.
+Can parse: elements, attributes, texts, comments, CData, DOCTYPE, and XML declarations.

 * **Reversible**:
 Whether converting xml→json or json→xml, the result can be converted back to its original form.